 - The output format of data

-- Class containing the map function and reduce function
+- Class containing the map function and reduced function

 - Hadoop job client submits the job jar/executable and configuration to the ResourceManager.